 I ran a project called 365 Frankendael in 2012-13.
 Each day I posted photos and brief details of street and park herbs in season in Amsterdam.
 My local Park Frankendael was the focus (hence the project name) but it shows what grows in the city as a whole and reflects what can be found in other cities.
-My friend Valerie Turner has been helping me to organise the info (a LOT of herbs were found!) so I’ll make it into some sort of book / online resource very soon.
+My friend Valerie Turner has been helping me to organise the info (a LOT of herbs were found!) so I’ll make it into some sort of book / online resource one day.
 For now, sit down with a cup of tea and check out the posts – there are 365 of them.

 Endangered and threatened plant species, in the Netherlands.

 Link to a current list.
 If you know of a better list please let me know.
 I’ also want to post a list for the UK and Europe in general here.

 My foraging map is in my head but apps and maps can be a real help.
 I’m interested to know your favourites.

 There are many public spaces in the heart of Amsterdam where ripe herbal fruits, leaves and flowers can be found at any moment.
 Wild cherry, chickweed, dandelion, mallow, nettle, chestnuts, yarrow, walnuts and sloes, are just a few treats you could find.